Far-right groups move online conversations from social media to chat apps — and out of view of law enforcement

 Beyond forcing far-right and militia groups deeper into Telegram and other platforms, the action also has given a broader group of Trump supporters who are not associated with violent groups a reason to move their online activity to chat and text messaging apps out of protest or distrust of Facebook and Twitter.

 Telegram said this week that it has surpassed 500 million users after a surge of 25 million new downloads over the weekend.
 In addition to Trump supporters looking for alternatives to big tech, many of those people downloaded the app after rumors went viral that Facebook’s WhatsApp had made its privacy policy more lax, Amarasingam said.

+The blowback caused WhatsApp to backtrack on its plans.
+On Friday, the company said it was delaying the privacy update due to the confusion and that users would have until May 15 to accept the policy instead of Feb.
+8. In a blog post announcing the change, the company also said it would do more to clear up misinformation about its privacy and security practices between now and then.
+If someone doesn’t accept the privacy policy by May 15, they’ll still have the ability to receive calls and notifications but not send messages until they accept it.

 Danielle Meister, a WhatsApp spokesperson, said the policy change does not give Facebook access to private WhatsApp messages and was only meant to allow businesses who use WhatsApp to store data on Facebook servers if they chose to.

 “The update does not change WhatsApp’s data sharing practices with Facebook and does not impact how people communicate privately with friends or family,” Meister said.
 “WhatsApp remains deeply committed to protecting people’s privacy.”